 Most people who are affected by it will begin to feel better as summer approaches and daylight hours are extended.
 But during an episode of seasonal affective disorder, symptoms can range from mild to severe.

-Those who cope with the disorder often find that they are continually fatigued and sleeping far more than usual.
+Those who cope with the disorder often find they are continually fatigued and sleeping far more than usual.
 The combination of physical and mental changes can be particularly difficult.

-• Loss of interest in activities or relationships that a person normally enjoys
+- Loss of interest in activities or relationships that a person normally enjoys

-• Changes in sleep patterns, including difficulty getting out of bed at a regular time
+- Changes in sleep patterns, including difficulty getting out of bed at a regular time

-• Issues with appetite and diet, typically overeating or craving carbohydrates
+- Issues with appetite and diet, typically overeating or craving carbohydrates

-• Lack of physical and mental energy, likely related to oversleeping and poor diet habits
+- Lack of physical and mental energy, likely related to oversleeping and poor diet habits

-• Difficulty concentrating and focusing mentally, along with being fidgety or having difficulty sitting still
+- Difficulty concentrating and focusing mentally, along with being fidgety or having difficulty sitting still

-• Fatigue may also lead to foggy thinking, slowed speech and movement
+- Fatigue may also lead to foggy thinking, slowed speech and movement

-• Feelings of worthlessness, hopelessness and guilt
+- Feelings of worthlessness, hopelessness and guilt

-• An increase in alcohol consumption as a way to self-medicate
+- An increase in alcohol consumption as a way to self-medicate

-• Suicidal thoughts and ideations can also occur in severe cases
+- Suicidal thoughts and ideations can also occur in severe cases

 Understanding the signs and symptoms is an important first step in knowing how to fight seasonal depression and employ an effective treatment approach.

-Seasonal Depression Treatment Approaches
+Seasonal Depression Treatment

-It’s always important to say that there is no shame in experiencing symptoms or seeking treatment for seasonal depression.
-There is often a stigma associated with mental health issues, but the truth is that depression and related illnesses are incredibly common and treatable.
+There is a stigma associated with mental health issues, but the truth is depression and related illnesses are incredibly common and treatable.

-The good news for those struggling with winter depression is that symptoms tend to ease with the end of the season, but seeking treatment can help speed up the process or avoid it almost entirely.
+The good news for those struggling with winter depression is the symptoms tend to ease with the end of the season, but seeking treatment can help speed up the process or avoid it almost entirely.

 There are also some natural and practical ways to combat the symptoms of seasonal affective disorder.